 It's awfully tempting to compare and contrast Christian vs. Islamic reactions to having one's God mocked.
 Sadly, it wouldn't take long to dig up historical and current incidents of Christians resorting to violence in defense/pursuit of the Gospel of Christ.
 Rather than pit Christian behavior against the behavior of non-Christians, which only invites (often valid) cries of "HYPOCRITE," Let us fix our eyes on Jesus, the author and perfecter of our faith...
 (Hebrews 12:2).
 How would/did/will Jesus respond to being insulted, and what does that mean for us?

 Jesus was/is no stranger to being mocked.
 How did he respond?
 There are numerous examples in the Bible, but the clearest is His reaction when being mocked by those watching as He endured His crucifiction.
-Luke 23:34 reports:
+Luke 23:34 reports: Jesus said, "Father, forgive them, for they do not know what they are doing."

 Jesus is clear that many of his followers will endure not just mockery, but death as well.
 His command, though, is hardly to take up arms: